The Harvard University Club of Houston

 members, but advance registration is required.
 Shortly after you register, you will receive the Zoom instructions in a separate

 email.
 This is a limited space virtual event.
 Once the event reaches full capacity, registration will close.

 We are excited to announce the April Speaker Series featuring a father and son duo!
 Please join us on April 8th at 6:30 PM and meet astronaut Mike Mullane and his son, Patrick Mullane.
+We have organized a new monthly Speaker Series that will present trending topics with exciting and notable speakers.
+This Speaker Series is open to Harvard University Club of Houston members only and there is no charge!
+If you are looking for fun, exciting, educaitonal, engaging virtual events, you will be in the right place!
 Mike will talk with our group about his adventures on Earth and in Space, and about his book 'Riding Rockets.'
-His son Patrick will discuss his new book 'The Father, Son and Holy Shuttle.'
-Mike and Patrick will share some hilarous stories about growing up as an astronaut, and life as an astgronaut's kid in the 80's.
+His son Patrick (MBA '99) will discuss his new book 'The Father, Son and Holy Shuttle.'
+Mike and Patrick will share some hilarous stories about being an astronaut, and life as an astronaut's kid.

 While many children grow up wanting to become an astronaut, Patrick Mullane grew up the child of one.
 In his memoir, The Father, Son, and Holy Shuttle: Growing Up an Astronaut’s Kid in the Glorious 80s, Mullane shares his hilarious coming-of-age story.
 It’s a story about his quirky and death-defying father, a mother with a secret, and a cast of characters from his extended family who showed their love for him in often bizarre ways.